Textualize/textual/docs/styles/border_title_align.md

 # Border-title-align

-The `border-title-align` sets the horizontal alignment for the border title.
+The `border-title-align` rule sets the horizontal alignment for the border title.

 ## Syntax